ngjunjie070624-cpu/Padi-Plates-Agent/README.md

 - [cite_start]**AI Tooling:** Developed with assistance from Gemini for code optimization[cite: 22, 58].
 - [cite_start]**Safety:** Implements API key protection via environment variables.
 -
+Security Note: This project uses environment variables for API safety.
+The GEMINI_API_KEY is managed via a .env file which is excluded from version control using .gitignore.
+Users must provide their own API key to run the diagnostic agent locally.